 BOOK BUZZ: New titles added to Pathfinder collection

-BALDWIN — Stop by the Pathfinder Community Library and check out these new titles added to our collection this week.
+BALDWIN — Stop by the Pathfinder Community Library and check out these new books added to the collection this week.

 Book of the week